chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 permit the truncation in the middle case.
 Boost, mp-units, and Au all prevent it.

 That said, this is only a baseline.
 Consider this case in the chrono library, where we store nanoseconds in a 32-bit integer.
-We initialize it with a small number, 5 seconds.
-Instead of storing 5 billion, we find just 705 million, which is only 0.7 seconds!
+We initialize it with a small number of seconds, 5 seconds.
+Instead of storing 5 billion nanoseconds, we find just 705 million, which is only 0.7 seconds!
 Well of course we do, because 5 billion can't fit in a 32-bit integer.
 But the point is that there's another kind of risk with integers: besides _truncation_, there's _overflow_.

 Now of course, chrono takes this into account and they do have a strategy.
 They designed their _primary user-facing_ types to make overflow unlikely.
 Storing nanoseconds in uint32 is _not_